pgsin/scRNA.seq.course/README.md

 ## Video

-This video was recorded during the course (2 days) in May 2019.
+This video was recorded during the course (2 days) in May 2019. **The content will not match the updates that happened in 2021.
+New videos will be uploaded when available.**

 __[Day 1](https://www.youtube.com/watch?v=thHgPqQpkE4)__